Did you know that some teas can help cool the body down in summer? Especially Iced Tea.

 Chilled Green Tea Refreshing Recipe:

-On a hot Summers day, a nice glass of chilled green tea with lime and mint can be refreshing.
-What an alternative to a sugary carbonated drink!
+On a hot Summers day, a nice glass of chilled green tea with lime and mint can be refreshing, and a far better alternative to a sugary carbonated drink or fruit juice full of bad sugars.

 Here’s how to make it: